kevenruiz/demo-server-with-SQL/README.md

 1. Run `heroku create`
 1. Run `npm run setup-heroku` to create:
     1. A production heroku SQL database in the cloud to go with your heroku app
-    1. A second dev heroku SQL database in the cloud to use when doing local development
+    1. A second dev heroku SQL database in the cloud to use when doing dev development
     1. It returns the `DEV_DATABASE_URL`
 1. Copy the `DEV_DATABASE_URL` from previous step, or run `npm run get-dev-db-url` to refetch the url